hariprasad-ms/Realtime-Gender-Detection/README.md

     <hr></hr>
     <a><img width="100%" height="auto" src="https://github.com/hariprasad-ms/Realtime-Gender-Detection/blob/main/Result/Test-Male.png" height="175px"/></a>
     <details><summary>Read more...</summary></br>
-    <p>It is hereby shown that the model was able to sucessfully predict if iam a male or not.
+    <p>It is hereby shown that the model was able to sucessfully predict if iam a male or female.
 The percentage value visible is the confidence of prediction.<hr></hr></p></details>

 ---